 One of the most beautiful churches in Hawaii is St. Benedict’s Church in Captain Cook.
 Most people refer to it as the Painted Church because of the beautiful interior paintings.

-It also makes a quick stop when driving from Kona to Hawaii Volcanoes National Park.
+It also makes a quick stop when driving from Kona to Hawaii Volcanoes National Park, giving you a look into Hawaiian culture and early missionary art on the whole island.

 12. Check out a Macadamia Nut Factory